 Access to the Cathedral is open and free of charge every day of the year during the opening hours.
 There may be a queue.

-Notre Dame is not just one of the greatest Paris monuments.
+Notre Dame Cathedral is not just one of the greatest Paris monuments.
 It is above all a catholic church, a place of christian worship and fervor.
 Behave accordingly.

 The twin towers culminate at 69 meters (387 steps).
 The south tower houses 13 tons Emmanuel bell.

 The towers can be visited - April 1st to September 30th, 10am to 6.30pm (June to August, on Saturday, Sunday, 10am to 11pm) - October 1st to March 31st, 10am to 5.30pm.
 Last access is 45 mn before closure.
 Closed on January 1st, in May 1st, December 25th.

 Entrance on left-hand side of the facade.
 Long waiting time.